 A five-year-old Indian boy gets lost on the streets of Calcutta, thousands of kilometers from home.
-He survives many challenges before being adopted by a couple in Australia; 25 years later, he sets out to find his lost family.
+He survives many challenges before being adopted by a couple in Australia.
+25 years later, he sets out to find his lost family.

 In the forests of the Pacific Northwest, a father devoted to raising his six kids with a rigorous physical and intellectual education is forced to leave his paradise and enter the world, challenging his idea of what it means to be a parent.

 An uncle is obliged to return home to care for his nephew after his brother dies.
-Unknowing he is to be the guardian, he struggles with the decision.
+Not knowing that he has been named guardian, he struggles with the decision.
 Throughout the movie he recounts past memories that caused him to leave Manchester and distance himself from his past.

 167 of 270 people found this review helpful.